davidgma/google-sheets-demo/README.md

   <meta name="google-signin-client_id" content=
   "555978706374-qiqi420bj425if9iostbf483l4qj75he.apps.googleusercontent.com">
 ```
 The Google documentation has just the scopes profile and email, but as we also want authorisation to view a user's spreadsheets, we also need to put in the spreadsheet scope as shown above.
-If you are wondering what other scopes you could put it, they are listed [here](https://developers.google.com/identity/protocols/googlescopes).
+If you are wondering what other scopes you could put in, they are listed [here](https://developers.google.com/identity/protocols/googlescopes).
 If you want to write to the spreadsheet you'd need the one without the '.readonly' at the end or the more powerful drive scope.

 The client id I have above (the string starting 555978) is my own one (now deleted).
 It's changed since I wrote this and you can see the new one in the index.html file.
 You can use it (the new one) for trying out my demo but as I have restricted it to certain domains, you will need to get your own one if you want to develop your own app.
 Getting a client id is free to do and easyish and is documented to some extent on the [Google Sign-In for Websites](https://developers.google.com/identity/sign-in/web/sign-in) pages.
 But I'll go over it in more detail here because it doesn't cover the sheets API part and isn't that clear anyway.
 These are the steps to take: